After inserting the survfit{survival}

 Drawing risk table

 Per default the risk table is provided below the Kaplan-Meier plot.
+It provides information about the number of patients at risk at different time points.

 Risktable position